 Apart from the standardized employment and incentive processes, the group offers the eligible group employees with competitive remuneration packages and fringe benefits including medical insurance plan, medical checkup, a non-contributory provident fund scheme and a mandatory provident fund scheme.
-Under the continuous effort in protecting employees' welfare, a major subsidiary has received the Good MPF Employer 5 Years+ Award by Mandatory Provident Fund Schemes Authority.
+Under the continuous effort in protecting employees' welfare, a major subsidiary has received the Good MPF Employer Award for 7 consecutive years by Mandatory Provident Fund Schemes Authority.